Amazon drops additional $1 million-plus into Seattle City Council races, with ballots out this week

 “We have a dysfunctional, toxic environment (at the council) and employers, including our city’s largest private employer, want a return to good government.”

-Unions representing in-home caregivers, supermarket workers and education workers teamed up with progressive political donor Nick Hanauer earlier this year to launch a rival PAC called Civic Alliance for a Progressive Economy (CAPE).
+Unions representing in-home caregivers, supermarket workers and education workers teamed up with Working Washington and progressive political donor Nick Hanauer earlier this year to launch a rival PAC called Civic Alliance for a Progressive Economy (CAPE).

-Vowing to combat a “hostile takeover” of the council by the Chamber and its allies, CAPE is spending smaller amounts of money to support candidates like Herbold.
-Representatives for the PAC didn’t immediately comment Tuesday.
+Vowing to combat the Chamber’s agenda, CAPE is spending smaller amounts of money to support candidates like Herbold.

+In her statement, Working Washington’s Lauter slammed Amazon for cutting healthcare benefits for some Whole Foods supermarket workers recently and for paying nothing in federal income taxes last year.

 Correction: An earlier version of this story misstated how much two unions have spent on Seattle City Council races.
 They have spent hundreds of thousands of dollars.